Skip to Main Content

 Costume designers between Andean textile heritage and Lima's contemporary fashion scene

-Here is how this works in practice.
-Peruvian costume design sits at the meeting point of Andean textile traditions running thousands of years deep — Chinchero weavers, Pisac textile market cooperatives, and alpaca and vicuña wool spun and dyed using techniques preserved since the Incan imperial era — and a today's Lima fashion industry centred in Miraflores, Barranco, and San Isidro around houses including Sol Alpaca, Kuna, and Sumy Kujon.
+Peruvian costume design sits where two worlds meet.
+On one side stand Andean textile traditions thousands of years deep: Chinchero weavers, Pisac textile market cooperatives, and alpaca and vicuña wool spun and dyed by methods kept since the Incan imperial era.
+On the other side sits today's Lima fashion industry, centred in Miraflores, Barranco, and San Isidro around houses such as Sol Alpaca, Kuna, and Sumy Kujon.

-Here is the short of it.
-Our roster draws on designers with feature credits in the Claudia Llosa lineage: Susana Torres's production-design and costume crossover on Milk of Sorrow and Madeinusa anchored a generation of Peruvian costume practice, with Patricia Bueno continuing the period and today's work across Tondero Producciones, Cinesphere, and Big Bang Films productions.
+Designers on the roster carry feature credits in the Claudia Llosa lineage.
+Susana Torres's work across production design and costume on Milk of Sorrow and Madeinusa anchored a generation of Peruvian costume practice.
+Patricia Bueno carries that period and present-day work forward across Tondero Producciones, Cinesphere, and Big Bang Films shoots.

-Here is the breakdown.
-Designers come with credits across Francisco Lombardi's La Boca del Lobo and Caídos del Cielo period work, Salvador del Solar's Magallanes, Melina León's Canción sin nombre — the Cannes Directors' Fortnight selection of 2019 — Joel Calero's Cielo Oscuro, and the Aymara-language imperial-textile reconstruction Óscar Catacora built for Wiñaypacha.
-Sourcing pipelines run through the Chinchero and Pisac weaving cooperatives, the Mario Vargas Llosa-era theatre wardrobe houses around the Teatro La Plaza circuit, and the Lima vintage and today's fashion district along Larcomar and Av.
+The roster's credits run across many landmark films.
+These include Francisco Lombardi's La Boca del Lobo and Caídos del Cielo period work, Salvador del Solar's Magallanes, and Melina León's Canción sin nombre, the 2019 Cannes Directors' Fortnight selection.
+The list runs on through Joel Calero's Cielo Oscuro and the Aymara-language imperial-textile reconstruction Óscar Catacora built for Wiñaypacha.
+Sourcing pipelines run through the Chinchero and Pisac weaving cooperatives, the Mario Vargas Llosa-era theatre wardrobe houses around the Teatro La Plaza circuit, and Lima's vintage and present-day fashion district along Larcomar and Av.
 Larco.

-Here is what that looks like on the ground.
-On any given production, the costume designer manages script breakdown, character analysis, sketch and rendering, fittings at Lima ateliers or in-studio at Cinesphere, on-set scene matching, and quick-change choreography for Tondero, Big Bang Films, Inca Producciones, Maretazo Cine, and Origami Studio shoots through prep to wrap.
+On any given production, the costume designer runs a wide brief.
+That covers script breakdown, character analysis, sketch and rendering, and fittings at Lima ateliers or in-studio at Cinesphere.
+It also covers on-set scene matching and quick-change choreography for Tondero, Big Bang Films, Inca Producciones, Maretazo Cine, and Origami Studio shoots, from prep through to wrap.

-Here is how the picture comes together.
-Department staffing scales from a single designer for commercial and fashion work — Lima Fashion Week, Mistura activations, and Peruvian luxury campaigns for Sol Alpaca, Kuna, and Sumy Kujon — through to full crews of supervisors, buyers, cutters, stitchers, and set costumers for feature and series production at Cinesphere stages, on location across the Sacred Valley, Cusco, Arequipa's white-stone colonial centre, and the Amazon basin around Iquitos.
+Department staffing scales to fit the job.
+For commercial and fashion work, a single designer may handle it — think Lima Fashion Week, Mistura activations, and Peruvian luxury campaigns for Sol Alpaca, Kuna, and Sumy Kujon.
+Feature and series production calls for large crews of supervisors, buyers, cutters, stitchers, and set costumers.
+These crews work at Cinesphere stages and on location across the Sacred Valley, Cusco, Arequipa's white-stone colonial centre, and the Amazon basin around Iquitos.

-Here is what we have to work with.
-Period builds for pre-Incan Chimú and Moche, Incan imperial, Spanish colonial viceroyalty, and republican-era pieces draw on the alpaca and vicuña fibre suppliers in Cusco and Arequipa and the Quechua-community weavers in the Sacred Valley, with Ministerio de Cultura coordination on heritage-textile use.
-Bilingual Spanish and English working language is standard across the roster, keeping fittings, atelier calls, and on-set communication aligned through Ibermedia and bilateral co-production reporting with Argentina, Spain, and Brazil to final delivery.
+Period builds span pre-Incan Chimú and Moche, Incan imperial, Spanish colonial viceroyalty, and republican-era pieces.
+They draw on the alpaca and vicuña fibre suppliers in Cusco and Arequipa and the Quechua-community weavers in the Sacred Valley, with the Ministerio de Cultura guiding heritage-textile use.
+Bilingual Spanish and English is the standard working language across the roster.
+It keeps fittings, atelier calls, and on-set communication aligned, from Ibermedia and bilateral co-production reporting with Argentina, Spain, and Brazil through to final delivery.

 ACT 03